June 2014 Senior Activity Calendar

 Right to Remain Silent

-Supply residents with a silent break on this day that the Miranda Rights were established, by encouraging them to come to the Activity Room for some rest and relaxation.
-Turn down the lights and provide residents with battery-operated neck massages and back massages.
+Supply residents with a silent break on this day that the Miranda Rights were established, by encouraging them to visit the Activity Room for a little rest and relaxation.
+Turn down the lights and provide residents with hand and back massages.
 Encourage residents to take an afternoon nap.

 - Flag Day